reacted-io/reacted-io-doc/reactor.md

 configuration

-!>NOTE: A reactor termination has a top down behavior: once a reactor has been terminated, all its children will be !>recursively terminated as well.
-The ratio behind this is that a child can be terminated when there is nothing waiting !>for it, otherwise we could kill something required by a still operating father reactor. *The termination will be !>considered and marked as completed when the whole hierarchy has been terminated*, so after that the CompletionStage !>returned by `stop` is completed
+!>NOTE: A reactor termination has a top down behavior: once a reactor has been terminated, all its children will be recursively terminated as well.
+The ratio behind this is that a child can be terminated when there is nothing waiting for it, otherwise we could kill something required by a still operating father reactor. *The termination will be considered and marked as completed when the whole hierarchy has been terminated*, so after that the CompletionStage returned by `stop` is completed

 ## Creating a ReActor